 Figure 5.
 An anti-Whitefield print, “Dr. Squintum’s exaltation or the reformation,” London, 1763.
 Courtesy of the Library of Congress.

-Figure 6.
-“Get off the track!
-A song for emancipation, sung by the Hutchinsons,” Boston, 1844.
+Figure 6. “|‘Get Off the Track!
+A Song for Emancipation,’ sung by the Hutchinsons,” Boston, 1844.
 Courtesy of the Library of Congress.

 Figure 7.
 An 1865 poster advertising a performance of Ten Nights in a Bar-Room.
 Courtesy of the Library of Congress.